aiellomau/improve-microservice-sample/README.md

 Assumptions:
 ------------
 Even Though that we have just only campsite on the island, I assumed that this could be changed in future.
-Having in mind that in near future will probably have more than one campsite, the solution will be more flexible in order to prevent future changes.
+Having in mind that in near future will probably have more than one campsite, so the solution will be more flexible in order to prevent future changes.

 Also I assume that a user can reserve eventhough has already done it before.
 So a user can have more than one reservation.

 Technical Staff:
 ------------

 At the moment I use hsqldb as datastore.
 In future I'will move to nosql o a relational one.
-I did not decide it yet
+I have not decided yet.

 How To Run
 ----------
-Each Microservice has it own script names standalone.sh ./standalone.sh
+Each Microservice has it own script names standalone.sh

 cd eureka-server
 sh standalone.sh